daattali/beautiful-jekyll/_drafts/2016-08-02-hyperion-lightberry-openelec-kodi.md

 published: false
 title: Hyperion + Lightberry + OpenElec + Kodi
 ---
-These last few weeks I got more and more interested in home automation and other cool to do with like so I thought I'd deviate from virtualization the time of a tutorial.

 I did this project to create a mood lighting behind the TV that "follows" the colors displayed on the screen and enhance the experience of movie watching.
-It is pretty much an open source version of Philips' Ambilight except it can work on a wide range of devicew and is much cheaper (with a little bit of hardware and a bit more elbow grease).
+It is pretty much an open source version of Philips' Ambilight except it can work on a wide range of devices and is much cheaper (with a little bit of hardware and some elbow grease).

 **Scroll down to the end for the alternative without lightberry.**